 Stages of Hypothermia

 You DO NOT want to end up with hypothermia, but it can happen if your exposure to the cold is too long.
 To avoid it, get out of the cold water and dry up as fast as possible.
 Seek warm shelter immediately to warm up, and if remote, get a fire going ASAP.
 If you start to experience any of the symptoms of hypothermia (dizziness, shivering, confusion, etc.), immediately call 911 for medical help.
-Here are the signs to watch out for:
+Here’s how to identify hypothermia signs:

 Mild Hypothermia: a temperature range of 90 – 95 degrees Fahrenheit